-What is included in the HSC: All My Own Work program?
+What is included in the HSC:AMOW program?

-The HSC: All My Own Work program is divided into five modules, each of which is organised around five or six focus questions.
+The HSC:AMOW program is divided into 5 modules, each organised around 5 or 6 focus questions.
 Each module includes:

-- information, scenarios and quiz items - a summary of key information, issues and strategies - Frequently Asked Questions (FAQs) - a list of resources for further information, including links to relevant websites - a quiz (that includes all quiz items incorporated in the module).
+- information, scenarios and quiz items - a summary of key information, issues and strategies - FAQs - a list of resources for further information, including links to relevant websites - a quiz (that includes all quiz items incorporated in the module).